fvgh/winfoom/README.md

 ### Feedback

 Any feedback or suggestions are welcome.
 It is hosted with an Apache 2.0 license so issues, forks and PRs are most appreciated.

+Don't forget give this repository a star if it helped you.